Augustus Andrew Fritsch

-Augustus Andrew Fritsch (1866-1933), known as A. A. Fritsch, was an Australian architect best known for a series of Romanesque style red brick Catholic churches built across Victoria from the 1900s to the 1920s.
+Augustus Andrew Fritsch (1866-1933), known as A. A. Fritsch, was an Australian architect best known for a series of Romanesque Revival style red brick Roman Catholic churches built across Victoria from the 1900s to the 1920s.

 Early years

 Augustus Andrew Fritsch was born in 1866 to Gustav Augustus Fritsch and Christina Fritsch (née Holzer).
 The Fritsch's were a pioneer family who had arrived in Australia in 1849.
 Gustav Augustus was a successful brickmaker, a partner of the Upper Hawthorn Brick Company, along with his in-laws, the Holzer brothers, begun in 1883.
 The factory employed around 50 people and produced 250,000 bricks a week, which were used throughout Victoria.
 The brickworks site in Hawthorn near Camberwell Junction eventually became a park in 1995, known as Fritsch Holzer Park.

 Fritsch began his architectural career by being articled to prolific architect John Beswicke, who lived locally in Hawthorn and designed many houses and shops in the area.
 At a young age he travelled through Europe and completed his training in the United States, before opening his own office in 1888 in Melbourne.

 Remaining in Hawthorn, in his early years he was particularly active in the Camberwell / Hawthorn area, designing several houses in the late 1880s and 1890s, including for instance a pair of boom-style cottages in 1890 for his uncle Anton Holzer at 13-19 Carnavon Street, next to the brickworks.
 In 1893 he married Alice Mason, from Bendigo.